ljeanner/azure-ipaas-workshop/docs/workshop.md

 ### Validate the setup on Azure

-The provisioning step may take few minutes.
-Once it finishes you should have a resource group containing all resources needed in this workshop.
+The provisioning steps may take a few minutes.
+Once it's finished, you should have a resource group ready with all the resources needed in this workshop.

-Moreover, you some of the applications (e.g. Azure Functions) should also be deployed and ready to be used.
+Moreover, some of the applications (e.g. Azure Functions) should also be deployed and ready to be used.

 <div class="task" data-title="Task">